bradleysigma/tirules/questions.md

 - How does the _Quietus_ interact with the _Lightrail Ordnance_ relic, since one passively causes a loss and one passively causes a gain?
 - How does the _Quietus_ interact with the Bastion player's _Proxima Targeting VI_ faction technology, since the BOMBARDMENT seemingly doesn't come from a unit?
 - How does the _Quietus_ interact with the _Experimental Battlestation_ action card, since the space dock just "uses" SPACE CANNON, without "gaining" it?
+- Can units be DEPLOY'd to active breach systems when the _Quietus_ is in such a system, given that those units would be in a player's reinforcements and not in the breach system when they would resolve the DEPLOY ability?

+### Ahk Ravin (Agent)
+- The "transport" rules prohibit transporting units from systems that contain a player's command tokens (other than the active system).
+Is Ahk Ravin exempted from this?
+- If the Rebellion player swaps two units with capacity, and are choosing not to transport, do they have to resolve capacity between removing the ships and placing them again?
+E.g. they have a dreadnought and fighter in one system, and a carrier in another.
+When they swap the dreadnought and carrier, without transporting the fighter, will there be a moment when the fighter is not supported by capacity, removing it?

+### Ahk Siever (Commander)
+- Does Ahk Siever trigger from a combat against neutral units?

 ### Homesick Phantom - Fragment Reality (Hero)
 - If the Rebellion player places a fighter on Homesick Phantom, are they required to use a plastic fighter, or may they use entirely cardboard fighter tokens?